sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Templates/Creating_a_new_template.md

 ### Remote content

-Note that this does not yet work for Titanium projects.
-See bug [http://jira.appcelerator.org/browse/TISTUD-640](http://jira.appcelerator.org/browse/TISTUD-640) for status on that feature.
+{{% alert title="⚠️ Warning" color="primary" %}}Note that this does not yet work for Titanium projects.
+See bug [http://jira.appcelerator.org/browse/TISTUD-640](http://jira.appcelerator.org/browse/TISTUD-640) for status on that feature.{{% /alert %}}

 If you instead have a project template hosted on a Git repo, you can reference that as well: